 So again, any time God says something for the first time, He sets a precedent.
 By that standard, you know Him for all time.
 As God reveals Himself to us through scripture, He is essentially saying, “This is who I am for you, forever.”
 You can depend on God’s Word to reveal His nature and intentions for all eternity.

 In Christ, God revealed His love for us by becoming one of us.
-He then freely laid down His life to pay a price that was far too high for us to ever pay.
+He then freely laid down His life to pay a price that was far too high for us ever to pay.
 That is how much He loves us.
-There is no greater precedent than the eternal precedent of God’s love.
+There is no higher precedent than the eternal precedent of God’s love.

 The essence of God’s love can be identified through the creation of the world, the splendor of the cosmos, the history of humanity, the testimony of scripture, the sacrifice of Jesus, and the working of the Holy Spirit.
 Our response to God’s love is imperative.